xian-sh/MRNet/README.md

 ## Approach

 The architecture of the Maskable Retentive Network (MRNet).
-We conduct modality-specific attention modes, that is, we set $\textbf{Unlimited Attention}$ for language-related attention regions to maximize cross-modal mutual guidance, and perform a new $\textbf{Maskable Retention}$ for video branch $\mathcal{A}(v\to v)$ for enhanced video sequence modeling.
+We conduct modality-specific attention modes, that is, we set _Unlimited Attention_ for language-related attention regions to maximize cross-modal mutual guidance, and perform a new _Maskable Retention_ for video branch $\mathcal{A}(v\to v)$ for enhanced video sequence modeling.

 <div align="center">
   <img src="./assets/main_model.png" alt="Approach" width="800" height="210">